oh-my-fish/theme-agnoster/README.md

 * Branch () or detached head (➦)
 * Current branch / SHA1 in detached head state
 * Dirty working directory (±, color change)
+  * By default, git repos will show as dirty if there are untracked files.
+This can be changed by adding `set -g set -g fish_git_prompt_untracked_files no` to your `config.fish`.
+This value is passed into `git status --untracked-files`, so any value git supports is valid for this command
 * Working directory
 * Elevated (root) privileges (⚡)
 * Current virtualenv (Python)